KusakabeShi/RootlessRouter-UML/README.md

 But I'm thinking, do we really need that?
 Technically, we are just receives `wireguard encrypted udp packet` -> `decrypt it` -> `do BGP routing` -> `encrypt` -> `send to another peer`.
 Do we need root permission to do that?
 I don't think so.
 That's why this project here.

-This `RootlessRouter` aims to build a software stack which can establish multiple wireguard sessions with other DN42 players, but all processes are done in the userspace.
-So that the whole stack can run as a normal user without root or in an unprivileged docker container.
+This `RootlessRouter` project aims to build a software stack which can establish multiple wireguard sessions with other DN42 players and act as a boarder router for them, but all processes are done in the userspace.
+So that the whole router can run as a normal user without root or in an unprivileged docker container.

 ## Architecture